akhilesh-bulbule/Assignment/Readme before running the project.txt

 14. Once all the packages are restored, run the command as "ng serve --o" in your command prompt for running an angular made application for front-end.
 15. Make sure you keep the back-end front-end project running in order to use the application.

+ Time Estimate required for developing this Assignment:
+ Setting up of Back-End along with Endpoint API and database CRUD operations:
+   a.
+Generating a table design : 30 minutes.
+   b.
+Adding an app service for performing CRUD operations with creating and testing endpoint API : 1 hour

+  Setting up of Front-End along with generating services and components consuming API:
+   a.
+Generating components : 2 hours.
+   b.
+Generating up with the user interface : 1 hour